smolck/veonim/docs/readme.md

 - `vim-create-dir` (dir?) - like `change-dir` but create a new multiplexed instance of vim with a directory selected from the fuzzy menu
   - optionally accepts a directory path to start from. e.g. `:Veonim vim-create-dir ~/proj`

-### multiplexed vim sessions
+### multiple concurrent neovim instances
-Veonim supports the ability to run multiple instances of neovim at a time.
-In my development workflow I prefer to maintain one project per vim instance.
-To switch between projects I simply switch to the respective vim instance that has that project loaded.
+Veonim supports the ability to run multiple instances of Neovim at a time.
+In my development workflow I prefer to maintain one project per Neovim instance.
+To switch between projects I simply switch to the respective Neovim instance that has that project loaded.
 This way I maintain all tabs, windows, buffers, settings, colorschemes, etc. with its respective project.

 When switching between instances the "background" instances are still running, but they are not wired up the user interface.

-This feature is like going to a multiplex movie theater, where there are multiple cinema theaters under a single roof - but you can only be in one theater at a time.
-It is the same idea as tmux sessions, i3 workspaces, mac os spaces, etc.
+This feature is analogous to tmux sessions, i3 workspaces, MacOS spaces, etc.

 - `vim-create` - create a new vim instance with the given name
 - `vim-rename` - rename the current vim instance